-A student on Probation I or Probation II may attain regular academic status by meeting the following conditions:
+A student on Academic Probation may attain regular academic status by meeting all the following conditions:

-- Achieve a semester GPA of 2.000 AND raise the cumulative GPA to meet the minimum standard as stated above.
-For attaining regular academic status, the GPA will be calculated at the end of the fall and spring semesters. - 2.
-Maintain a minimum course load of 12 semester hours during the fall or spring semester.
+- 1. Attain a semester and cumulative GPA of at least 2.000, to be calculated at the end of the relevant fall or spring semester. - 2.
+Satisfy all requirements established by the Academic Success Center. - 3.
+Maintain a minimum course load of 12 semester hours during the fall or spring semester under review.